Overtime Pay

 Dallas Overtime Lawyer

 Are you confused about whether you are entitled to overtime pay?
-All employees—including salaried employees—and many workers labeled as "independent contractors" are entitled to overtime pay equal to at least 1.5 times their regular rate of pay for hours worked over 40 in a workweek, unless they are specifically “exempt.”
+All employees—including salaried employees—and many workers mislabeled as “independent contractors” are entitled to overtime pay equal to at least 1.5 times their regular rate of pay for hours worked over 40 in a workweek, unless they are specifically “exempt.”

 Some employers intentionally violate overtime law to pad their bottom-line because they recognize the difficulties that employees face trying to understand whether they are entitled to overtime pay.
 But employers do so at great risk.

 The exemptions to the overtime pay requirements are few and the penalties for violating an employee’s overtime rights, even for mistakes, are severe.
-If you regularly work more than 40 hours per workweek and don’t receive overtime pay, you may be owed thousands of dollars in unpaid overtime plus penalties, interest, and attorneys’ fees.
+If you regularly work more than 40 hours per workweek and don’t receive overtime pay, you may be owed thousands of dollars in unpaid overtime plus liquidated/double damages, interest, and attorneys’ fees.

-So how do you find out if you are entitled to overtime pay?
-We've prepared some general guidelines below to help you understand your overtime pay rights.
-We've also expanded our web content on Overtime Pay.
-However, the only true way to find out if you are eligible for overtime pay is to contact a law firm that specializes in Texas overtime pay and the federal Fair Labor Standards Act (FLSA).
+We’ve prepared some general guidelines below to help you understand your overtime pay rights.
+We’ve also expanded our web content on Overtime Pay.
+However, the only true way to find out if you are eligible for overtime pay is to contact a law firm specializing in Texas overtime pay and the federal Fair Labor Standards Act (FLSA).

 Dallas overtime lawyer Barry Hersh explains overtime pay rights in plain English and aggressively represents employees wrongfully denied overtime pay or misclassified as an independent contractor to avoid paying overtime wages.
 Hersh Law Firm is available to pursue overtime pay claims for employees all over Texas, including Dallas, Fort Worth, Houston, Austin, El Paso, and San Antonio.